BiosystemsDataAnalysis/inverse-gff/README.md

         -k KEY, --key KEY     The key to look for
-        -c, --case            Do a case sensitive key match (default case insensitive) -m MAXT, --maxt MAXT  Set the maximum number of threads (default 1)
+        -c, --case            Do a case sensitive key match (default case insensitive) -m MAXT, --maxt MAXT  Set the maximum number of threads (default 1) -l LIM, --lim LIM     Set the memory limit (default 0.8)

+To prevent unexpected system exceptions the memory limit is set to 80% of the available system memory.
+If the memory limit is reached/exceeded the script generates memory errors indicating that too many threads were specified for the system.
+If already using a single thread free up system memory before running the script.

 # examples:

 ## case sensitive search in the info column for the word gene